Spin (2021 film): Plot

 Back at the contest, Max has already played the track Rhea made for him, and has received a round of applause from everybody but the gang.
-As Rhea's turn approaches, she takes a deep breath before she comes to the stage.
-When she puts on her track, people start to sway, and everybody's initially intrigued, before finally getting into the groove.
-When Arvind arrives, he hears his late wife's voice on the speaker, and is both overwhelmed and happy that she's watching from above over her daughter, realizing that this is where Rhea is happy.
+As Rhea's turn approaches, she puts on her track, people start to sway, and everybody's initially intrigued, before finally getting into the groove.
+When Arvind arrives, he hears his late wife's voice on the speaker, realizing that this is where Rhea is happy.
 He discards the idea of confronting Rhea, and joins Nani, Miss Naomi and the gang in dancing to the music.
 After the track ends, Rhea and Max are called to the stage, and Rhea is declared the winner.
-Max, having been defeated by her, and regretting not having cared about her, runs away amidst the crowd of newfound fans Rhea meets outside.

-The mid-credits scene shows that Sunday nights at the restaurant are now DJ nights, with DJ Rhea on the turntable; Watson and Molly have perfected their pizza drone project which now also serves food to the guests; Naomi and Arvind have been growing closer since the contest.
-Rhea is happy, having finally found what she wanted to do, and honoring her late mother.